Alexander Scotland: Early life and career

 He travelled to South Africa with the intent of joining the British Army, as his brother was serving there and promised to get him in his unit.
 However, the Boer War had just ended by the time of his arrival.
 He then worked for an insurance company before returning to the grocery and provisions trade.
-He lived in the town of Ramonsdrift, at the border between South Africa and German South-West Africa.
+He lived in the town of Ramansdrift, at the border between South Africa and German South West Africa.
 German forces became his chief customers, and he learned to speak German fluently.